TrungTho/saga-playground/README.md

   - [x] Configure & spin up cluster using docker-compose (revise concept with courses)
   - [x] Configure & smoke test topic & partition
   - [x] Data bootstrap strategy (topic & partition configuration) -> Using customized entrypoint with Kafka CLI
-  - [ ] Check dead letter configuration & modify consumers
+  - [x] Check dead letter configuration & modify consumers (not with local brokers)
 - [ ] Checkout service

   - [ ] Server

     - [x] Init Springboot server with dependencies (update init in Makefile)
     - [x] Health-check API & general response
       - [x] Handle 404 path instead of throwing exception
     - [ ] Workers

       - [x] Pull data from Kafka, save to DB (checkout_inbox table) & and send ack to Kafka
-      - [ ] Process data (main logic, but just fake it)
+      - [ ] Process data (main logic, but just fake it) <<---- focus here

         - [ ] gRPC call to order service
+        - [ ] Considering to use service discovery here, in order to implement the batches processing efficienty.
+Candidates: Zookeeper vs Eureke
+          - More lean on Zookeeper because: 1. already used with Kafka brokers, 2.
+Eureke will need another Spring App as the server, 3.
+Zookeeper supports distributed locks (check Eureka to see if if can)
+          - While Zookeeper can be complicated & follow CP, Eureka is considered easier, lighter and follows AP, but for this playground purpose, I whink network partition tolerance is not a key factor.
+          - In enterprise system, I would suggest to implement this checkout process by using serverless architecture (Kafka -> Queue -> Lambda Function for eg) if processing time is the top priority, and leveraging the unlimited scale of serverless arch.
+          - Health Checking: Consul and Eureka have built-in health checking mechanisms to monitor the availability and health of services.
+These tools can periodically ping services and update their status in the registry accordingly.
+ZooKeeper, on the other hand, lacks built-in health checking. _In ZooKeeper, health checking needs to be implemented by the client applications themselves._

       - [ ] Manually poll for payment status
       - [ ] Outbox pattern for post-payment phases

     - [ ] APIs
       - [ ] API for manually resolve checkout (just auto resolve it)
       - [ ] API for handling confirmed payment webhook (payment captured)
     - [ ] Transactional inbox pattern for order checkout processing (pull from kafka -> store to inbox table -> send ack to kafka -> trigger event to listener to process)
-      - [ ] Be careful with already-processed orders (check internal DB before starting the logic)
+      - [x] Be careful with already-processed orders (check internal DB before starting the logic)
       - [ ] Background worker for failed message listener trigger (crash before triggering or crash when processing) -> batch process
-        - [ ] disable consumer offset auto commit -> use transaction to save messages to db + commit offset to satisfy at least one delivery
+        - [x] disable consumer offset auto commit -> use transaction to save messages to db + commit offset to satisfy at least one delivery
       - [ ] Consider removing/moving processed records -> check for best practices here
         - [ ] Option1: using redis for processed record's offset -> increasing only

   - [ ] DB
     - [x] Liquidbase integration
     - [x] Checkout inbox & checkout table schema definition
-  - [ ] Testing <<---- focus here
+  - [ ] Testing
-    - [ ] Kafka testing
+    - [x] Kafka testing
-    - [ ] DB testing
+    - [x] DB testing
-    - [ ] Unit test APIs and workers
+    - [x] Unit test APIs and workers

 - [ ] Fulfillment service
 - [ ] Tech debt
   - [ ] Using init container for scripting bootstrap instead of overwriting image entrypoint